facebook/fresco/docs/03-wrap-content.md

 If your images are coming from a server, it may be possible to ask that server for the image dimensions, before you download it.
 This should be a faster request.
 Then use [setLayoutParams](http://developer.android.com/reference/android/view/View.html#setLayoutParams(android.view.ViewGroup.LayoutParams)) to dynamically size your view upfront.

-If on the other hand your use case is a legitimate exception, you can actually resize Drawee view dynamically by using a controller listener as explained [here] (http://stackoverflow.com/a/34075281/3027862).
+If on the other hand your use case is a legitimate exception, you can actually resize Drawee view dynamically by using a controller listener as explained [here](http://stackoverflow.com/a/34075281/3027862).
 And remember, we intentionally removed this functionality because it is undesireable.
-[Ugly things should look ugly.] (https://youtu.be/qCdpTji8nxo?t=890).
+[Ugly things should look ugly.](https://youtu.be/qCdpTji8nxo?t=890).